Adrift Shift dress pattern by Gracie Steel constructed by Two Sewing Sisters

 Ottilia Top Details

-Ottilia is a short wrap top with short vintage inspired puffy sleeves and an extra-long belt that can be tied multiple times around the waist.
+Ottilia Top is a short wrap top with short vintage inspired puffy sleeves and an extra-long belt that can be tied multiple times around the waist.

 This pattern is suited for light to middleweight woven fabric such as a cotton, linen, viscose, tencel or polyester.